danielsobrado/personal-blog/content/post/discuss-microservices.md

 We can optimize for reading or for writing, not for both.
 We need to consider this at the microservice level.

-My stack for Microservices: Lagom/Akka/Play, Spray, Haproxy, Swagger, Jenkins, SBT and Ansible.
+My stack for Microservices: Lagom/Akka/Play, Spray, Haproxy, Swagger, Kafka, Jenkins, SBT and Ansible.
 (And Elastic Stack for monitoring.)